-&lt;sup>3 Social science electives must be chosen from the "Approved List of Transfer Electives" at the beginning of the Programs of Study section.
-A two-semester sequence is normally recommended for transfer to a four-year institution.
+4Humanities electives must be chosen from the "Approved List of Transfer Electives" on the last page of the Transfer Information section.
+A two-semester sequence of the same course is recommended for transfer to most four-year institutions.
+However, if students took the beginning level of a foreign language during the first year, they must take the intermediate level for the humanities elective.